muspelheim/LSTM-Text-Generation/README.md

 ## Results
 Below are a few interesting results attained by running the program on various corpora.

-**NOTE: There is foul language ahead.
-Please stop reading here if you are a sensitive person.**

----

 ### King James bible
 — *"9:7 And the man of vily made mad the land of Egypt."*